okviz/okviz.github.io/_mydocs/visuals/synoptic-panel/concepts/data-binding.md

 <figure>
     <img src="images/data-binding-all-unbound.png" class="naked">
     <figcaption>
         In this example, the `g` with the id "Economy" has the `data-okviz-unbound` attribute.
-This means that this group is not matched, even if the id matches the data point value.
+This means that this group is not matched, even if the id matches a data point value.
 All child `path` are considered "Unbound", regardless of their individual status.
     </figcaption>
 </figure>